 Each of these posts originally appeared someplace else.
-I gathered them together here to provide a fuller view of who I am and how I think about librarianship, technology, and higher education.
+I gathered them together here to provide a fuller view of how I think about librarianship, technology, and higher education.

 My full list of publications is also available.